Write SELinux policy

 The intent is clear: everyone but third-party apps may have access to the debug device.

-Debug features should not be present on production builds nor should their policy.
+Debug features shouldn't be present on production builds nor should their policy.

 The simplest alternative is to only allow the debug feature when SELinux is disabled on eng/userdebug builds, such as adb root and adb shell setenforce 0.